WebAssembly/spec/spectec/test-prose/TEST.md

 1. Let p be $inverse_of_fbytes(N, b*).
 2. Return p.

-unpacked shape_u0
+unpacked sh
-1. Let sh be shape_u0.
-2. If sh is of the case SHAPE, then:
+1. Assert: Due to validation, sh is of the case SHAPE.
+2. Let (SHAPE lnt lns) be sh.
+3. If the type of lnt is numtype, then:
   a.
-Let (SHAPE lnt lns) be sh.
+Let nt be lnt.
   b.
-If the type of lnt is numtype, then:
-    1) Let nt be lnt.
-    2) Return nt.
+Return nt.
-3. Assert: Due to validation, the type of lnt is packedtype.
+4. Assert: Due to validation, the type of lnt is packedtype.
-4. Return I32.
+5. Return I32.

 dim sh
 1. Assert: Due to validation, sh is of the case SHAPE.